praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 Register-based machines scared me a bit because they reminded me of very hard to read chapters of very hard to read books.
 I knew how to implement them, but I lacked experience with them and went with the simpler design.
-I would later regret this decision...

 Now that I had a semi-specified byte code and virtual machine, it was only a matter of translating my syntax tree into byte